pure-js/twitter-web-client/README.md

 Breakpoints: 360, 720, 1024, 1366.
 Don't use CSS frameworks and off-the-shelf solutions.
-Use javascript, html, css.
+Use TypeScript, HTML and CSS.
 (Preprocessors for almost anything are welcomed) Pay attention to semantics and code readability.

 ## Notes